 How much is COVID-19 testing if I don’t have insurance?

-We look forward to sharing more information about the HHS Uninsured Patient Program this week so that those without insurance or the means to pay for testing can be tested.
+We’re proud to offer the HHS Uninsured Patient Program so that those without insurance or the means to pay for testing can be tested.
+Learn more about this program here.

 Where do I go to find the most updated information for my needs?